 One day, the king throws a royal ball and invites all the maidens in the kingdom as the prince would choose his bride.
 While the step sisters go to the ball dressed in fancy gowns, the stepmother tells Cinderella to stay at home and do the chores.

-The beautiful Cinderella is depressed about not going when her fairy godmother appears and helps her dress up in the prettiest gown and crystal shoes.
+The beautiful Cinderella is depressed about not going when her fairy godmother appears, blows fairy dust on a pumpkin and mice to convert them into a carriage and horses, and helps Cinderella dress up in the prettiest gown and crystal shoes.
 But the fairy tells her that she has to return by 12 after which the magic will be all gone.

 The prince and Cinderella dance together all night but when the clock strikes 12, she leaves the party as per the instructions of the fairy godmother.
 Her glass shoe slips off her foot and is picked up by the prince.